aayushdogra/task-manager-microservice/README.md

 ### Docker-ready (database)

-- Includes `docker-compose.yml` for running PostgreSQL and Redis locally
+- Includes `docker-compose.yml` for PostgreSQL and Redis
-- Database inspected and verified via Docker exec + `psql`
-- Includes Redis container for local caching and performance testing
+- Supports local performance and caching tests

 ---